HitG010/DeepTrace/README.md

 ### <u>Business API Integration:</u>

 Provides a comprehensive API tailored for businesses, enabling seamless integration of DeepTrace's deepfake detection capabilities into existing workflows and platforms.
 This allows organizations to safeguard their content and ensure the authenticity of media shared within and outside the company, while maintaining high standards of privacy and security.

+### Third Party Integration:

+As the world of deepfake generation continues to evolve, we need to stay ahead of the curve.
+Therefore, we will invite major companies and developers to integrate their APIs into our product.
+We will test these APIs on our custom-generated dataset to reduce bias and variance.

 ## Workflow and Images